JuanRobledo12/housing_sd_model/README.md

 series of delayed feedback loops:

-* Population follows a logistic trend and can emigrate if housing costs rise above the starting level【F:sd_model/python_ver/model_v6.py†L58-L129】.
+* Population follows a logistic trend and can emigrate if housing costs rise above the starting level.
-* Housing costs respond to scarcity or slack and adjust gradually over time via a first‑order delay【F:sd_model/python_ver/model_v6.py†L70-L108】.
+* Housing costs respond to scarcity or slack and adjust gradually over time via a first‑order delay.
-* Property taxes generate public funding which influences transport investment, proximity and urban sprawl【F:sd_model/python_ver/model_v6.py†L131-L175】.
+* Property taxes generate public funding which influences transport investment, proximity and urban sprawl.
-* Construction of new houses depends on private investment, financing availability and tax effects, with additional delays for stock changes and demolition rates【F:sd_model/python_ver/model_v6.py†L200-L240】.
+* Construction of new houses depends on private investment, financing availability and tax effects, with additional delays for stock changes and demolition rates.

 Model parameters are stored under `sd_model/python_ver/config/` and can be modified to explore different policy scenarios.